andrew/ultimate-awesome/README.md

 - [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
 - [awesome-prometheus](https://github.com/warpnet/awesome-prometheus) - A curated list of awesome Prometheus resources, projects and tools.
 - [Awesome-Interview](https://github.com/Awesome-Interview/Awesome-Interview) - Collection of awesome interview references.
-- [awesome-spark](https://github.com/awesome-spark/awesome-spark) - A curated list of awesome Apache Spark packages and resources.
 - [awesome-embedding-models](https://github.com/Hironsan/awesome-embedding-models) - A curated list of awesome embedding models tutorials, projects and communities.
 - [Awesome-Anything](https://github.com/VainF/Awesome-Anything) - General AI methods for Anything: AnyObject, AnyGeneration, AnyModel, AnyTask, AnyX.
+- [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
+Best used with Rogue Master Flipper Zero Custom Firmware.
 - [awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI.
 - [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.